SEIR-7-06/react-intro/README.md

 ![Components Page](images/components-page.png)
 > [WanderOak - Fixed Templates vs. Components](https://wanderoak.co/fixed-templates-vs-components/) -->

-### Exercise

-TODO: INSERT A SIMPLER COMPONENT BREAKDOWN EXAMPLE HERE THAN THE TUBE TRACKER AND THEN DISCUSS IT.

 <!-- Let's see if we can identify the components in the Tube Tracker app below.